Kunal Mangal

 Peviously circulated as "Chasing Government Jobs: How Aggregate Labor Supply Responds to Public Sector Hiring Policy in India" and "Competitive Exams for Government Jobs and the Labor Supply of College Graduates in India"

-Abstract Public sector recruitment exams can be highly competitive.
-Does this competition encourage candidates to develop skills that are useful even outside of the public sector, or do the years spent preparing for the exam impose long-run costs on candidates who fail to get selected?
-To address this question, I study the impact of a partial public sector hiring freeze in the state of Tamil Nadu, India between 2001 and 2006 on male college graduates.
-The hiring freeze caused the remaining recruitments to become even more competitive.
-Candidates responded by spending less time employed, most likely in order to invest more time in exam preparation.
-A decade after the hiring freeze ended, the affected cohorts have lower employment rates, have delayed forming their own households, and appear to have a lower earning capacity.
-Elder members of the household compensate by delaying retirement.
-Together, these results suggest that highly competitive exams result in large numbers of unsuccessful candidates making investments that are ultimately unproductive.
+Abstract: Public sector recruitment exams can be highly competitive.
+Does this competition encourage candidates to develop generalizable skills, or do investments in exam preparation burden candidates who fail to get selected?
+I address this question by studying the impact of a partial public sector hiring freeze in the state of Tamil Nadu, India on male college graduates.
+The hiring freeze eliminated 86% of the usual vacancies.
+This increased the applicant-to-vacancy ratio for the remaining posts.
+Cohorts that were exposed to the hiring freeze delayed full-time employment, most likely in order to invest more time in exam preparation.
+A decade after the hiring freeze ended, the affected cohorts demonstrate a lower earning capacity, have delayed household formation, and appear more likely to remain unemployed.
+Together, these results suggest that highly competitive exams encourage candidates to make investments that are ultimately unproductive.

 How much are government jobs in developing countries worth?